Hereditary Peerages (Succession) Bill [HL]

 Overview

-This bill aims to allow female heirs to inherit hereditary peerages in the UK, previously only inheritable by male heirs.
-The bill sets out conditions for this succession, including the incumbent's petition to the Lord Chancellor, a period for objections, and age and legitimacy requirements for the female heir.
+This bill aims to allow women to inherit hereditary peerages in the UK, previously only inheritable by male heirs.
+The bill sets out a process involving a petition by the current peer, consideration of objections, and a certificate from the Lord Chancellor to confirm the succession.

 Description

-Female heirs inheriting under this act have the same rights and responsibilities as male heirs, including the right to sit in the House of Lords and the same disqualifications from the House of Commons.
+- Upon successful succession, the female heir receives the same rights and responsibilities as a male heir, including the right to sit and vote in the House of Lords.

 Government Spending